-In this study, we propose a new methodological framework for network reconstruction, which is able to reveal the structural features of a complex network from multivariate time series data, without the explicit reconstruction of the network.
-The procedure allows the uncertainty to be assessed assuming a stochastic perspective.
-More specifically, the network descriptors are redefined as stochastic variables accompanied by their probability distributions, which can be used to infer the relevant statistics and to evaluate their robustness.
-Therefore, the uncertainty propagates from the data to the topological descriptors and can be explicitly inspected.
-Note that this framework complements other approaches like \cite{letopeel} -- which regards community detection -- and \cite{tiago} -- where a specific generative model is used.
-The proposed method does not build on assumptions about the topological features of the underlying network, nor on its generative process, but rather includes the prior knowledge about the existence of each link.
-Employing a Bayesian procedure we derive for every $i$ and $j$ the probability $\pi_{ij}$ that the node $i$ is linked to the node $j$, given the \pv from traditional analysis.
+In this study, we propose a new methodological framework to analyse the structural features of a complex network when its topological connectivity is specified by edge probabilities, without the explicit reconstruction of the network structure.
+In addition, we propose a simple procedure to obtain the edge probabilities, given the \pvs that quantify the supporting evidence of the related discriminating statistics.
+The network descriptors are redefined as stochastic variables, whose probability distributions can be used to infer the relevant statistics and to evaluate their robustness against the uncertainty.
+Note that this framework complements other approaches like \cite{letopeel} -- which regards community detection -- and \cite{tiago, young2020} -- where a specific generative model for the data is used.
+In fact, our approach aims at computing the topological descriptors of a complex network having information about the edge existence, without reconstructing the entire network structure and in the absence of a model for the dynamical process.
+Moreover, the proposed method does not build on assumptions about the topological features of the underlying network, nor on its generative process, but rather includes the prior knowledge about the existence of each edge.
+Employing a Bayesian procedure we derive for every $i$ and $j$ the probability $\pi_{ij}$ that the node $i$ is linked to the node $j$, given the \pv from the above mentioned analyses.